When Google’s AlphaGo beat the No. 1 Go player in the world in 2016, the world started to realise the magic power of Artificial Intelligence […]

 What is the process for obtaining and enforcing an Australian innovation patent?

 The following section outlines the Australian innovation patent process.

 Once filed, an innovation patent application will pass through a formalities examination.
 Your patent attorney will receive notification of grant or a formalities report within three months of filing the innovation patent application.

-Annual renewal fees are payable throughout the life of the patent, which is up to 8 years.
+Included in the innovation patent costs, annual renewal fees are payable throughout the life of the patent, which is up to 8 years.

 Innovation patent strategy